rchapman2000/COVID-WasteWater-NE/README.md

 # Modules
 Wastewater tools contains several different modules pertinent to the analysis of wastewater data.
 These modules include
 - Freyja Pipeline - automates the process of running wastewater data through Freyja and parsing of Freyja output into an analyzeable format.
 Additionally, it can combine newly processed data with previous runs to create a continuous data output.
+- Parse Freyja Data - a standalone parser of freyja data.
+While this feature is included in the freyja pipeline.
+It is often helpful to parse the same set of data in multiple different ways (such as grouped by both date and week).
 - S-Gene Barcode Creation - Freyja's classification barcode file is built for whole genome sequencing.
 This function parses Freyja's barcodes, producing a barcode file containing only S-gene mutations and lineages distinguishable by the S-gene
 - Gisaid Metadata Parser - Can take a set of Gisaid metadata and generate a visualizeable data format similar to the output of the freyja pipeline.
 This allows for direct comparison of wastewater and patient data.